pranavkumar2911/Speech-Command-Recognition-Using-Machine-Learning/README.md

-# Speech Command Recognition for Absolute Keywords
+# Speech Command Recognition using Machine Learning

 ## Overview
 This project implements a machine learning-based speech recognition system capable of identifying absolute language keywords: **"all," "must," "never," "none,"** and **"only."** It is optimized for real-time inference on embedded devices like the Arduino Nano 33 BLE Sense.